Geir Bakke

 Geir Bakke (born 23 October 1969) is a Norwegian football coach and former player.
-He is currently the manager of Eliteserien club Vålerenga.
+He is the manager of 1.
+Division club Moss.

 Geir Bakke was born at Hamar, where he spent his infant years, before his family relocated to Rælingen when he was six.

 Playing career

 Geir Bakke started his playing career at local club Rælingen before switching to nearby Strømmen in 1987 at 18 years of age.
 Having made two appearances in the top division with Strømmen in 1988, the following seasons at the club was spent outside the top flight.
 Ahead of the 1993-season, he transferred to Kongsvinger with whom he spent two seasons playing mostly at right-back in Eliteserien.
 Ambitious, newly promoted Stabæk signed him ahead of the 1995-season.
 He would spend three seasons at Stabæk.
 He was a regular at right-back during his first season at Stabæk, and played fifteen games in his second season.
 A troublesome knee prevented him from playing any games in his third and final season at the club.